-Last year, more than 1,330 Lodges used a Gratitude Grant to serve community members in need.
+Last year, more than 1,500 Lodges used a Gratitude Grant to serve community members in need.
 Check out some examples of great Gratitude Grant projects.

-Richmond, Va., Lodge No. 45: Elks serve veterans at a local Transition Rehabilitation Program and homeless veterans enrolled in the Healthcare for Homeless Veterans program.
-The Lodge hosts several cookouts, a Stand Down for the homeless veterans, and a picnic at the Lodge for spinal cord injury unit patients.
+Richmond, Va., Lodge No. 45: Elks serve veterans at a local Transition Rehabilitation Program and in the Healthcare for Homeless Veterans program.
+The Lodge hosts several cookouts, a Stand Down for veterans experiencing homelessness, and a picnic at the Lodge for spinal cord injury unit patients.

 Ashland, Ore., Lodge No. 944: Elks partner weekly with Lifespan Respite in order to relieve the burden of community members caring for a family member in need, such as someone with a medical condition or physical disability.
-For four hours each week, the Lodge opens its doors for the event.
+The Lodge opens its doors for the event four hours a week.
 Elks help with set-up, clean-up, and provide food and needed supplies.